-Use a vacuum cleaner to clean dust from the exhaust vent and the intake vent.
+■ Use a vacuum cleaner to clean dust from the exhaust vent and the intake vent.

-If you want to clean the air vents during projector operation, ensure you press STANDBY/ON on the projector or STANDBY on the remote control and put the projector into standby mode.
+If you want to clean the air vents during projector operation, be sure to press STANDBY/ON on the projector or STANDBY on the remote control and put the projector into standby mode.
 After the cooling fan has stopped, clean the vents.